acbuitrago/cleanDataProject/CodeBook.md

-	  11 avg_GravityAccTime_Std_X			Average of gravity accelerations std in the x-axis 12 avg_GravityAccTime_Std_y			Average of gravity accelerations std in the y-axis 13 avg_GravityAccTime_Std_Z			Average of gravity accelerations std in the z-axis 14 avg_BodyJerkAccTime_Mean_X			Average of body jerk accelerations std in the x-axis 15 avg_BodyJerkAccTime_Mean_X			Average of body jerk  accelerations std in the y-axis 16 avg_BodyJerkAccTime_Mean_X			Average of body jerk  accelerations std in the z-axis
+	  11 avg_GravityAccTime_Std_X			Average of gravity accelerations std in the x-axis 12 avg_GravityAccTime_Std_y			Average of gravity accelerations std in the y-axis 13 avg_GravityAccTime_Std_Z			Average of gravity accelerations std in the z-axis 14 avg_BodyJerkAccTime_Mean_X			Average of body jerk accelerations mean in the x-axis 15 avg_BodyJerkAccTime_Mean_Y			Average of body jerk  accelerations mean in the y-axis 16 avg_BodyJerkAccTime_Mean_Z			Average of body jerk  accelerations mean in the z-axis 17 avg_BodyJerkAccTime_Std_X			Average of body jerk accelerations std in the x-axis 18 avg_BodyJerkAccTime_Std_Y			Average of body jerk  accelerations std in the y-axis 19 avg_BodyJerkAccTime_Std_Z			Average of body jerk  accelerations std in the z-axis 20 avg_BodyGyroTime_Mean_X			Average of gyroscope  mean in the x-axis 21 avg_BodyGyroTime_Mean_Y			Average of gyroscope   mean in the y-axis 22 avg_BodyGyroTime_Mean_Z			Average of gyroscope  mean in the z-axis 23 avg_BodyGyroTime_Std_X			Average of gyroscope  std in the x-axis 24 avg_BodyGyroTime_Std_Y			Average of gyroscope   std in the y-axis 25 avg_BodyGyroTime_Std_Z			Average of gyroscope  std in the z-axis 26 avg_BodyGyroJerkTime_Mean_X			Average of gyroscope jerk  mean in the x-axis 27 avg_BodyGyroJerkTime_Mean_Y			Average of gyroscope  jerk  mean in the y-axis 28 avg_BodyGyroJerkTime_Mean_Z			Average of gyroscope jerk  mean in the z-axis